Optional accidental death and dismemberment insurance

 Therapy is required, within two years of the date of the injury, and

 Treatment is provided by a licensed, registered or certified counsellor or therapist.

-"Immediate family member" means a person who is related to the insured person in any of the following ways: a spouse, brother‑in‑law, sister‑in‑law, son‑in‑law, daughter‑in‑law, mother‑in‑law, father‑in‑law, parent (includes step-parent), brother or sister (includes step-brother or step-sister), or child (including legally adopted or stepchild).
+"Immediate family member" means a person who is related to the insured person in any of the following ways: a spouse, parent, grandparent, child, brother or sister.

-If an insured person suffers a covered injury causing loss of life, more than 50km from his/her permanent city of residence, within 365 days from the date of the accident, Chartis will pay a maximum of $15,000 for actual expenses incurred relating to:
+If an insured person suffers a covered injury causing loss of life, more than 50 km from his/her permanent city of residence, within 365 days from the date of the accident, Sutton will pay a maximum of $15,000 for actual expenses incurred relating to: